PASTA: A Scalable Framework for Multi-Policy AI Compliance Evaluation: Discussion

 The system also serves as a software-architectural model for compliance tools seeking to adapt to future regulatory change, which is fairly meaningful in today’s fast-evolving policy landscape.
 As both the preprocessing pipeline and evaluation logic treat policies as modular inputs, newly introduced or amended regulations can be incorporated without redesigning the framework, corresponding to our first design goal regarding scalability.
 This architecture naturally supports governance tasks such as policy versioning and longitudinal compliance tracking.
-The ability to “plug in” future or customized policies is essential for AI systems operating across multiple jurisdictions.
+The ability to ``plug in'' future or customized policies is essential for AI systems operating across multiple jurisdictions.
 While commercial solutions often adopt similar modular designs, we openly share our implementation details, making this policy adaptability available for community-driven improvements.
+We note that our technical evaluation assesses whether PASTA’s outputs are directionally aligned with expert judgment, rather than whether they meet a definitive standard of legal sufficiency.
+In practice, what constitutes ``good enough'' compliance reasoning depends on deployment context, organizational risk tolerance, and regulatory stakes, reinforcing that PASTA is designed to support decision-making rather than replace formal legal review.